- Country or region

 Trade picture

-- Japan is the EU’s second-biggest trading partner in Asia after China.
-At the same time, Japan is the seventh largest partner for EU exports and imports of goods.
+- Japan is the EU’s 2nd biggest trading partner in Asia, after China.
+At the same time, Japan is the EU's 7th largest partner for exports and imports of goods (ranking 6th for EU exports of goods and 8th for EU imports).

-- Imports from Japan to the EU are dominated by machinery, motor vehicles, chemicals, optical and medical instruments, and plastics.
+- Imports of goods from Japan to the EU are dominated by machinery, motor vehicles, chemicals, optical and medical instruments, and plastics.

-- EU exports to Japan are dominated by chemicals, motor vehicles, machinery, optical and medical instruments, and food and drink.
+- EU exports of goods to Japan are dominated by chemicals, motor vehicles, machinery, optical and medical instruments, and food and drink.

 The EU and Japan

-- The EU-Japan Business Round Table: allows for a dialogue and an exchange of views between EU and Japanese businesses.
+- The EU-Japan Business Round Table allows for a dialogue and an exchange of views between government authorities and businesses from both sides.

 Committees and Dialogues

-The European Commission will publish the agendas (when available) of the committees set up by the EU-Japan EPA, as well as reports and other documents in order to inform about the different steps of the EPA implementation process.
+The European Commission publishes the agendas (when available) of the committees set up by the EU-Japan EPA, as well as reports and other documents, to provide information about the different steps of the EPA implementation process.
 This is part of its commitment to a more transparent and inclusive trade and investment policy.

 Technical committee, working groups and other bodies: meeting reports and other documents